xiaodongyang/xiaodongyang.github.io/index.md

 ## News

-> One paper is accepted by CVPR 2017.
+> One paper on facial alignment and head pose estimation is accepted by CVPR 2017.

 > Our paper wins [JVCI Best Paper Award](/publications/papers/jvci-best-paper-award.pdf)!

-> One full (oral) paper is accepted by ACM Multimedia 2016.
+> One full (oral) paper on video classification is accepted by ACM Multimedia 2016.

-> One paper is accepted by TPAMI.
+> One paper on action recognition is accepted by TPAMI.

-> One paper is accepted by CVPR 2016.
+> One paper on dynamic hand gesture recognition is accepted by CVPR 2016.

 > [More Archived](/news)